-As our region prepares for its first true taste of winter weather this season, it is important to review our district's inclement weather procedures.
-We hope that the contents of this letter, formatted as a Q&A, prove useful to you as you prepare your children for the upcoming winter weather.
+We know that it is important to review our district's inclement weather procedures on a regular basis.
+Every year around this time, we send this letter and hope that the contents, formatted as a Q&A, prove useful to you as you prepare your family for the winter ahead.

-What Factors Are Considered When Making The Decision To Close Schools?
+What Factors Are Considered When Making Weather-Related Decisions?

-- The decision to have or not have school due to inclement weather will be based on the safety of the students attending the district's schools.
-The decision whether or not to close school will be based on the best information available.
-Parents may choose to pick up their child at school or not to send them to school anytime they feel that the weather is a threat to their child's safety.
+The decision to have or not have school due to inclement weather will be based on the safety of the students attending the district's schools and on the best information available at the time the decision must be made.
+Parents may choose to pick their child up at school or not to send them to school anytime they feel that the weather is a threat to their child's safety.